Dear College of Education,

 • Be realistic in the assignment parameters.
 EdIT is unable to provide detailed answers for students with regard to CREATING digital video content.
 We can help with getting compressed video files inside TaskStream, as well as providing resources in the TRC and labs, but the students need to master the tools and creation of the video.

-• Use the E-Portfolio coordinator (firstname.lastname@example.org) as a resource to come and speak to your class.
+• Use the Assessment Tools Coordinator (firstname.lastname@example.org) as a resource to come and speak to your class.
 Many questions and problems can be addressed with a brief, 20 minute, presentation or question and answer period.

 The above items address the majority of faculty and TA related issues.
 There is also information for students found here: